 One common misconception about the Prelims exam is that, it is a test of facts and figures.
 That was never so and specially now after the changed syllabus.
 A proper action plan is needed for the preparation of this exam.
 You will be tested for some essential qualities like; power of retention, clarity of concepts, ability to identify the correct alternatives etc.

 This exam is all about making a quick decision and ticking the right answer in the given choices.
 Accuracy and speed is the hallmark of this exam.
 The main constraint in the exam is the time.
 One has to answer about 100 questions in 120 minutes.
 So on an average one gets around 40 seconds for each question.

 Since the Prelims exam is a multiple choice answer test, it needs a proper strategy for its preparation.
 Remember the preliminary exam is an elimination round so during the preparation candidates should focus on how to filter out the rest of the answer and choose the correct one.

-The preliminary exam requires candidates who have the acumen and the ability to choose the right option of many given options.
-This needs a proper method of elimination.
+The preliminary exam requires the ability to choose the right option from given four options.
+This has to be done through a proper method of elimination.
 It is a good idea to go through previous years and model question papers and solve as many of them as possible.